 This course examines global and local dimensions in the conservation of the environment including its ecosystems and biodiversity with a linkage to the socioeconomic realities that exist in different societies of the world with a special focus on the East African region.
 It looks to identify challenges and also attempts to consider best-case scenarios for successful and sustainable conservation measures.
 Some interesting case studies appertaining to the East African region will be introduced and analyzed in discussion groups.
 Students shall gain a stronger knowledge foundation on how conservation issues are handled through participatory discussions and oral as well as written presentations that contain their own thinking processes on specific conservation issues.
 The course will employ a range of teaching methodologies including lectures, discussions, and case studies.
 This course can count as a Public Health elective and is taught at the AU Nairobi Center.

-Immersion in Another Culture and Survival Swahili
+Immersion in Another Culture, Survival Swahili, and Kenya History

 Environments, Ecosystems and Evolution

 ENVS-311; 3 credits

 This course is taken at the Turkana Basin Institute founded by Dr. Richard Leakey and Stony Brook University in northern Kenya.
 This course offers an introduction to the ways scientists use the fossil and archaeological records to learn about past changes in Earth’s climates, environments, and animal communities, and how humanity’s ancestors responded to those changes physiologically and technologically.
 Interdisciplinary lectures will show evidence from the Turkana Basin’s paleoenvironmental, fossil and archaeological records of the dynamic interactions between the climate,environment, local food webs, and ancient human populations.
 This background will prepare students for training in paleoanthropological and archaeological field methods.